saipriya0209/Project_Diabetes_Clinical_Text_Analysis_QBS101_5/README.md

 ## Usage

 - Clone the Git repository and open the Scripts folder
-- First, open the data_wrangling.ipynb notebook and run each cell to clean and wrangle the medical text into a data frame
+- First, open the <code> data_wrangling.ipynb </code> notebook and run each cell to clean and wrangle the medical text into a data frame
-- Then open the data_model.ipynb notebook to read the final data frame and use this wrangled data into an XG Boost model
+- Then open the <code> data_model.ipynb </code> notebook to read the final data frame and use this wrangled data in an XG Boost model
-- Optional - An attempt to generate netowork diagram in graph notebook (The example is in the data_wrangling.ipynb notebook last cells)
+- Optional - An attempt to generate a network diagram in <code> graph_generation.ipynb </code> notebook (The example is in the <code> data_wrangling.ipynb </code> notebook at the end)

 ## Data Retrieval